 Heather is a masters-level mental health professional with advanced training in mind/body medicine from the Harvard Mind/Body Medical Institute and is the past Director of the Mind/Body Medicine and Women’s Health Education programs at The University of Virginia Medical Center.
 Throughout the retreat, she’ll teach afternoon workshops featuring tools and methods from her extensive experience in women’s stress management.

-“I can’t think of a better opportunity to impart these tools and techniques for cultivating inner peace and greater self awareness than during the Costa Brava Running + Wellness Retreat,” she says.
+“I can’t think of a better opportunity to impart these tools and techniques for cultivating inner peace and greater self awareness than during the Mediterranean Mindful Running Retreat,” she says.
 “Participants are able to connect, reflect and move mindfully into the next life stage or new opportunity that awaits them.
 All of our retreat activities and workshops draw on the ‘best of the best’ in wellness psychology, lifestyle medicine and longevity research to help the runners to get a new perspective in some small or big way.

-To get a sneak peek into what retreat participants will experience at the Costa Brava Running + Wellness Retreat in Spain, I asked Heather to answer a few questions about women’s stress and health:
+To get a sneak peek into what retreat participants will experience at the Mediterranean Mindful Running Retreat in Spain, I asked Heather to answer a few questions about women’s stress and health: